 5 Combine the eggs and sugar in a heatproof bowl, and set this over the simmering water.

-6 Using (ideally) an electric hand blender (called a “zizzer” in my family), beat the egg and sugar mix for about 5 to 10 minutes.
+6 Using (ideally) an electric hand blender or a whisk, whisk the egg and sugar mix for about 5 to 10 minutes.
 It should triple in volume and achieve slight peaking.

 7 Take the bowl off the heat.